stefanes/tibber-graph/OPTIONS.md

-# Tibber Graph - Configuration Options
+# Configuration Options

-This document provides a comprehensive reference for all configurable options available through the Home Assistant UI (**Settings → Devices & Services → [Your Entity Name] → Configure**).
+This document provides a comprehensive reference for all configurable options available through the Home Assistant UI (**Settings → Devices & services → Tibber Graph → [Entity Name] ⚙**) and the [provided actions](README.md#actions).

 ## Table of Contents